Appellate court rejects McGirt claims of two inmates who failed to prove Native American ancestry

-Two rulings from the Oklahoma Court of Criminal Appeals show that just saying you have American Indian blood in you isn’t necessarily enough to get your state conviction overturned on jurisdictional grounds.
+Two rulings from the Oklahoma Court of Criminal Appeals show that just saying you have American Indian blood isn’t necessarily enough to get your state conviction overturned on jurisdictional grounds.

 The ruling has since been expanded to include four other American Indian tribal reservations in Oklahoma.

-One of the assault and battery counts occurred while Groves was strangling the defendant.
+One of the assault and battery counts related to Groves' choking of the victim.

-While Groves rightfully claimed the location of the alleged assaults, near the Tulsa Jail, occurred within the Muscogee (Creek) Nation reservation, the court rejected his appeal because it could not verify his claim that he was “native American,” or recognized as one by a federally recognized tribe or the federal government.
+While Groves rightfully claimed that the location of the assaults, near the Tulsa County jail, is within the Muscogee (Creek) Nation reservation, the court rejected his appeal because it could not verify his claim that he was “native American” or recognized as one by a federally recognized tribe or the federal government.

 The court also rejected other claims in his appeal, which included ineffective legal counsel and the right to a speedy trial.